(This post has been updated for 2021.)

-Interviewers also tend to ask questions related to your personality so as to find the best job fit.
-This will include questions about behavioral traits and competency skills that are related to leadership, team building, planning, goal setting, delegating, time considerations, budget allocation, and adaptability.
+Interviewers will also try to discover your personality to ascertain the best job fit.
+So they may ask you to share stories and experiences that highlight certain behavioral traits and competency skills.
+For project management jobs, interviewers look for qualities and skills like leadership, team building, planning, goal setting, time management, budget allocation, and adaptability.

-So what are the basic questions that interviewers ask for a project management position?
+So what are the common questions that interviewers ask for a project management position?
 Let’s start from the basics.

-Then they will want to know how they will benefit from your various experiences.
-Be brief about your most important projects, difficulties that you have faced and how have you managed them.
+Your interviewers would want to know how their organization will benefit from your previous job experiences.
+Select the most important projects you participated in, and briefly discuss the difficulties that you faced and how you successfully managed them.

 How can your experience in these projects contribute to our company?

-Describe a situation in which you were faced with a challenge and how did you overcame it?
+Describe a situation in which you were faced with a challenge and how you overcame it.

-What was your role in the last project you have worked on?
+What was your role in the last project you worked on?

-Tell us about a situation where you resolved conflict within your team being the project leader.
+Tell us about a situation where you, as the project leader, resolved conflict within your team.

-Leadership is an essential quality of a project manager and interviewers will test out your ability to lead.
-Describe when your leadership role was most successfully tested.
+Leadership is an essential quality of a project manager, and interviewers would like to know more about your ability to lead.
+You can cite a situation when your leadership role was most successfully tested.

-Describe how you lead a diverse team towards achievement of a common goal and how did you motivate team members?
+Describe a situation where you led a diverse team towards the achievement of a common goal and how you motivated your team members.